 The earliest of Bhagavan Sri Ramana Maharshi’s written works was his translation of Shankara’s Crest Jewel of Discrimination (Vivekachudamani in Sanskrit).
-He wrote it when he was still very young and was living in Virupaksha Care.
+He wrote it when he was still very young and was living in Virupaksha Cave.
 This was also to remain the single largest work of Sri Ramana’s.

 In his introduction to the Vivekachudamani, Ramana explains that Vedanta, as written in the triple cannon (Upanishads, Brahma Sutras and Bhagavad Gita) points the way to attaining liberation, and that Shankara wrote commentaries on these three texts to make clear the path.
 However, Ramana also noted that for those who did not have the capacity for such scholarship, Shankara wrote the essence of his length commentaries and collated them together in the form of Vivekachudamani.

 Below is Ramana’s introduction to the text, which gives in brief an overview of its teachings.
 Bold-type has been added by myself for emphasis of some key points.
 In another post I will post the full text of Ramana Maharshi’s translation of Vivekachudamani:

 Introduction to Vivekachudamani, as written by Sri Ramana Maharshi: